Start on the right marketing path

-This is what we need to distil into a few sentences because this fits into the attention span of an internet surfer.
+We need to distil this into a few sentences because this fits into the attention span of an average internet surfer.

-When a client comes to us, first of all, we ask them to answer the 3 questions above.
-After this is done, there are a few more questions that we need answering in order for us to help them:
+When a client comes to us for content marketing assistance, first of all, we ask them to answer the three questions above.
+After this, there are a few more questions that we need answering for us to help them:

 - Please list direct competitors websites for your business.
 We can research how well they’re doing in the internet marketing areas that we’re targeting.
-We can audit backlink profiles for example.
-This means that we’ll know how hard they’ll be to outrank, and how long it might take.
-When reviewing competitors backlinks we can find opportunities to get the same backlinks as them.
-Then if we get some extra ones we might be able to outrank them.
+We can audit backlink profiles, for example.
+This analysis means that we’ll know how hard they’ll be to outrank, and how long it might take.
+When reviewing competitors backlinks, we can find opportunities to get the same backlinks as them.
+Then if we get some extra ones, we should be able to outrank them.

 - Please list places that your target audiences go online.
 (The people and companies from question 2 above).
 The best place to recruit a larger audience is to go and ‘hang out’ with them.
-LinkedIn and Facebook are 2 obvious places, but please list as many others as you can think of.
+LinkedIn and Facebook are two prominent places, but please list any others that come to mind.

-- Please provide Admin/Login credentials for anything that fits into our action plan.
+- Please provide admin and login credentials for anything that fits into our action plan.
 We DON’T need to see anything valuable such as your hosting, domain or email management accounts.
 We DO need to be able to log in to any Linkedin, Twitter, Facebook or any other social media accounts.
-We also need to be able to log into the admin control panels WordPress or whichever content management system you are using.
+We also need to be able to log into the admin control panel of WordPress, or whichever content management system you’re using.

 Our immediate strategy

 Research is the first step.
-We’ll audit your website for important statistics relating to site speed, health, and SEO ranking factors.
-We’ll also do this for a number of competitors.
-(If you don’t have a website yet, we can just conduct competitor intelligence).
+We’ll audit your website for statistics relating to site speed, health, and SEO ranking factors.
+We’ll also do this for several competitors.
+(If you don’t have a website yet, we can focus on competitor intelligence).

-While we’re conducting research we’ll get started on developing the social media presence for up to five social media companies.
+While we’re conducting research, we’ll get started on developing the social media presence for up to five social media channels.
 We’ll organise a platform where any of us can log in and review, edit, comment or post on any article across the whole set of social media accounts.

-We’ll put a system in place where we can set up alerts for when any of your businesses keywords are mentioned across the internet.
-From this alert, updates, links or articles can be posted across the social media platform.
-This will keep a regular supply of ‘hot news’ that can be discussed.
+We’ll put a system in place where we can set up alerts for when any of your businesses keywords get mentioned across the internet.
+From this alert, updates, links or articles can be posted across the social media platforms.
+This system will keep a regular supply of ‘hot news’ that can get discussed.

-A list of relevant backlink targets will be compiled.
-Some of these will be easy to create, some will require outreach, and others might cost money (e.g. high-quality directories).
-These links will be created gradually and carefully so as not to cause unnatural spikes that search engines do not like.
+We’ll compile a list of relevant backlink targets.
+Some of these will be easy to create, some will require outreach, and others might cost money (e.g. sponsorship or high-quality directories).
+These links will be built gradually and carefully so as not to cause unnatural spikes that search engines might not like.
 After a month or two, ‘before and after’ external audit tools will show clear progress across the web assets.

-Longer term strategy can then be discussed, depending on initial results.
-Our strategy will evolve as we shelve misses and double down on hits.
+Longer-term strategy can then be discussed, depending on initial results.
+Our approach will evolve as we shelve misses and double down on hits.

-We hope that we have explained our process clearly, feel free to supply as little or as much information as you have time to compile.
-We can obviously do our own research but some of these requirements can only come from you, and all the requirements are best coming from you.
+We hope that we’ve explained our process clearly, feel free to supply as little or as much information as you have time to compile.
+We can do our research, but some of these requirements can only come from you, and all the elements are best coming from you.